Yogendra-Telus/zendesk-plugin-poc/README.md

 ### **Description**

-This plugin helps agent to translate the conversions into its native language.
+This plugin helps agent to translate the conversations into its native language.

 <br />